The Future of Food has been saved

 Challenges & opportunities: Perspectives from consumers and food companies

 To compile this report, we conducted two large-scale surveys.
-The Future of Food survey covered the entire food-industry value chain in Belgium, interviewing 58 diverse companies representatives of the food sector from June to August 2021.
-The Conscious Consumer survey queried 17,000 consumers across 15 European countries, including 1300 consumers in Belgium.
+The Future of Food survey covered the entire food-industry value chain in Belgium, interviewing 58 diverse companies representatives of the food sector.
+The Conscious Consumer survey queried 17,000 consumers across 15 European countries, including XX consumers in Belgium.
 It asked how they look at the impact of food on health and sustainability, and how they let these considerations influence their grocery buying behaviours.

 The Future of Food